Beyond-Notability/beyond-notability-observable-essays/src/networks.md

 Conflations and assumptions notwithstanding this gave us something we could visualise as a network: the associations between people created by their participation at events and service on committees.

-## Visualising the network
+## Visualising the Network

 Network visualisation (or network graphs) require a little explanation before we can dig into what they might well us.
 In this case we note the following features:

-- Each 'node' (the round blobs) represents an indvidual people.
+- Each 'node' (the round blobs) represents an individual people.
 They are coloured according to whether the data - drawn from [our wikibase](https://beyond-notability.wikibase.cloud/wiki/Main_Page) - contains statements about individuals participating in events (yellow), served on committees (red), or both (both).
 - The size of each node reflects the number of connections between that node and another node (called "degree").
 Note that in order to ensure legibility, node size is scaled: this reduces the relative size of very large nodes and increased the size of nodes with very few connection.
 - Each node is connected to one or more other nodes by 'edges', and the width of each edge (called "link weight") is determined by number of connections between a pair of nodes.
 In our visualisation, the default minimum link weight is two, meaning that nodes that connect to only one other node are filtered out (more on which later).
+All isolated notes (that is, representing instances where an individual participated in an event or served on a committee without that activity connecting to another individual) are removed.
-- Node size reflects the number of connections a node has ("degree") (but see note below)
+- Node size reflects the number of connections a node has ("degree").
+The node size is scaled, meaning that nodes with a very large number of connections are reduced in size to aid legibility of the network visualisation.
-- "Appearances" (in tooltips) measures the number of events/committees appeared in (the relationship between degree and appearances can vary considerably depending on the size of an event/committee or duration of service)
+- Hovering over a node gives the number of 'appearances', a measure of the number of instances where an individual participated in an event or served on a committee.
+Note that this number may be larger than the number of connections between that node and another node ("degree") depending on the size of an event/committee or the duration of service.

-Completely isolated nodes were removed from the network.

-NB re node size: these are rescaled so that nodes with a *very* large number of connections are reduced a bit and modes with very few are a minimum size (otherwise they'd be barely visible).

 ```js
 //FILTERS CODE